ni/javascript-styleguide/CONTRIBUTING.md

 Several scripts are provided for local development to help audit changes to the ruleset.

-### Checking for new TypeScript rules
+### Checking for new rules

-When updating the TypeScript rule npm packages the `npm run print-typescript-properties` command can be used to print all the available rules.
+When updating dependencies the `npm run print-available-rules` command can be used to print all the available rules.

 **Note:** This command does not print what rules are currently used but instead prints all the rules that are available.